nasa-gibs/worldview/doc/data_download.md

 Mark granules as requring URS access depending on the following `urs` configuration parameters.

-*FIXME*: Code an almost copy-and-paste from TagNRT, maybe consoldate this?
+*FIXME*: Code an almost copy-and-paste from TagNRT, maybe consolidate this?

 * `by`: Determine if this requires URS by `value`, `regex`, or `constant`
 * `field`: The field value to check against